mongodb/specifications/source/sessions/snapshot-sessions.rst

 ``causalConsistency`` must be false.
 Client MUST throw an error if both ``snapshot`` and ``causalConsistency`` are set to true.
 Snapshot reads are supported on both primaries and secondaries.

-ClientSession Changes
+ClientSession changes
 =====================

 Transaction are not allowed with snapshot sessions.
-Calling ``session.startTransaction(options)`` on a snapshot session SHOULD raise an error.
+Calling ``session.startTransaction(options)`` on a snapshot session MUST raise an error.

-ReadConcern Changes
+ReadConcern changes
 ===================

 ``snapshot`` added to `ReadConcernLevel enumeration <../read-write-concern/read-write-concern.rst#read-concern>`_.